Dylan-LT/pseU_NN/README.md

 ## 2. Install from pip
 ```
 git clone https://github.com/Dylan-LT/pseU_NN
+cd pseU_NN/
 pip install -r requirement.txt
 ```

 ## Manual
 We have provided two scripts: `predictor.py` and `predictor.sh`.
 The `predictor.py` script is designed to predict secondary structure files in bpseq format.
-The `predictor.sh` script is intended for directly processing sequences (recommended method).
+The `predictor.sh` script is intended to process sequences directly (**recommended method**).

 ### Input files preparation
-The input files required by `predictor.py` are directory containing RNA secondary structure file in **BPSEQ** format named sequence_1.bpseq to sequence_n.bpseq (optional information file: in .**bed** format with exact same order of file in input directory).
+The input files required by `predictor.py` are directories containing RNA secondary structure files in **BPSEQ** format named sequence_1.bpseq to sequence_n.bpseq (optional information file: in .**bed** format with exact same order of file in input directory).
 ```
 NZ_CP040539.1   352254  352255  .       .       +
 ```
 The input files for `predictor.sh` are a **genome sequence reference** file (in .**fa**, .**fasta**, or .**fna** format) and an **annotation** file (in .**gff** format).

 ### Command options
-The `predictor.py` module calculates the probability of **61-nucleotide** RNA segment contains pseudouridine modifications.
+The `predictor.py` module calculates the probability of **61-nucleotide** RNA segment containing pseudouridine modifications.
 To view the available options for this script, run `python predictor.py -h` in the command line.

 #### predictor.py